The Gardens of Temple Dinsley

 Eighteen years later, still more significant changes had been made to the Temple Dinsley garden, as

-a comparison between the map above and the next map dated 1898:
+revealed by a comparison between the map above and the next map dated 1898:

-and two garden rooms were created - the Rose Garden and the Herbaceous Garden.
+years later and two garden rooms were created - the Rose Garden and the Herbaceous Garden.

 The steps were modified a few years later.